jarekdrabek/simple-lottery/README.md

 ```

 ### How to deploy you own version of Lottery:
-Deploying to Rinkeby Ethereum network
+Deploying to Rinkeby Ethereum network.
 Use my Infura project id to deploy to Rinkeby network
 ```
 export WEB3_INFURA_PROJECT_ID=3b60db32abff40358b27faee00f6cc83